Environmental Protection Consolidated Grants for the Insular Areas - Program Support

 Applicant Eligibility

-The Territories of Guam, American Samoa, and the Virgin Islands, and the Commonwealth of the Northern Mariana Islands are eligible to receive and administer funds for more than one environmental program.
+The Territories of Guam, American Samoa, and the U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands are eligible to receive and administer funds for more than one environmental program.

 Beneficiary Eligibility